labianchin/12factor-en_US/presentation.md

 Execute the app as one or more stateless processes

-- The app is executed in the execution environment
 - Stateless and share-nothing
 - Session data should be stored with a time-expiration, e.g. *Memcached* or *Redis*
 - Stateless means: